google/kmsan/Documentation/dev-tools/kmsan.rst

 uninitialized in the local variable, as well as the stack where the value was copied to another memory location before use.

+Please note that KMSAN only reports an error when an uninitialized value is being actually used (e.g. in a condition or pointer dereference).
+A lot of uninitialized values in the kernel end up being never used, and reporting them would result in too many false positives.

 KMSAN and Clang
 ===============